 Due to the complexity of these cases, especially for foreign clients that are located outside of Italy, the assistance of an experienced Inheritance lawyer is vital to deal with all legal procedures – particularly if heirs or creditors contest the Will.

-In addition to this, there are financial penalties to be paid if the procedures are not adhered to in a timely manner.
+In addition to this, there are financial penalties to be paid if the procedures are not adhered to promptly.
 Estates vary and so does the settlement of estates.

 An administrator of an estate, often a family member or trusted friend, will need the assistance of a probate lawyer to ensure that the Will adheres to the Succession Law and it is applied correctly.